z-bj/z-bj/README.md

-## Ex-Architectural Draughtsman from Paris.
+## Ex-Architectural Draftsman from Paris.
 <h4>I use my background to solve any UI or logic issue.<br/> My approach is based on a contextual analysis and detailed design development process.</h4>